NightScript370/nightscript370.github.io/pages/blog/privacy.md

 			<img src="https://image.jimcdn.com/app/cms/image/transf/none/path/sf91b3285d9193eec/image/i9d401b7d547c33dd/version/1508251369/image.jpg" />
 			<footer>Screenshot of Windows10Privacy</footer>
 		</blockquote>
 		<p>If you can't disable everything from the app itself, perhaps check if an external tool can modify the program or install a modified version of the program.
-Windows 10 has <a href="https://www.winprivacy.de/english-home/">Windows10Privacy</a>, an application which disables specific elements of Windows 10. <a href="https://vancedapp.com/">Youtube Vanced</a> removes all advertisements from videos, meaning Google won't show you the personalization.</p>
+Windows 10 has <a href="https://www.winprivacy.de/english-home/">Windows10Privacy</a>, an application which disables specific elements of Windows 10. <a href="https://vancedapp.com/">Youtube Vanced</a> removes all advertisements from videos, meaning Google won't show you the personalization.
+While not as good as NewPipe is for priacy, it uses MicroOG so it's still better than Stock Youtube.</p>
 		<p>Sharing photos with friends can be super braggy, and I totally understand that sensation when you just want to randomly tell your friends that you're somewhere enjoying yourself, breaking all the COVID rules when they're stuck at home.
 So how about instead of not uploading images because you just love that attention, instead just put it through an EXIF stripper?
 Windows can <abbr title='Right Click on Image File -> "Properties" -> "Details" -> "Remove Properties and Personal Information" -> "Create a copy with all possible properties removed" -> "OK"'>remove a file's metadata</abbr> and iOS has a way to <abbr title='"Settings" -> "Privacy" -> "Location Services" -> "Camera" -> "Never"'>disable the capture</abbr> from pictures taken from the Camera app.</p>
 		<p>Don't trust an app you have to install?
 Don't install it on your main operating system but instead, setup a contained environment titled a Virtual Machine.
 If anything infectious happens, the damage would be limited to the elements you give your virtual machine access to.
 It won't be able to escape, yet you are always in control.</p>
 	</li>
 </ol>

-### Frequent Responses
+<h3 noAnchor id="frequent-responses">Frequent Responses</h3>

 - "But I have nothing to hide"
-  As I have pointed out in step 1 of my guide to privacy, Facebook-based applications can look at your credentials.
-You are basically giving away all your passwords to Microsoft.
-To make it more understandable in a human way, feel free to email maorninja@outlook.com with all your logins and passwords for all the services you use.
-Just like you wouldn't trust some random 17-year old on the internet, why are you trusting mega corporations that are known to sell your data?
+  As pointed out in Step #1 of my Privacy Guide, Facebook-based applications can look at your credentials, which means that they can grab login informations.
+To make it more understandable in a human way, would you give me all your login credentials for all the services you use?
+Just like you wouldn't trust some random 17-year old on the internet, why are you trusting mega corporations that are known to sell your data? (and if your answer is yes, feel free to leave all the windows open in your house and yell every conversation you have)
 - "My data is collected to help me"
   I can see the push for this.
 Personally, I also find it useful to see where I took a picture for memory purposes.
-Yet, they do this so they can keep you as long on their app as possible, so that they can collect money off you.
+Yet, it benefits them moreso than it benefits you, because they make profit over your data.
 That's why they only show content tailored to your liking on social media; If you were a republican, you wouldn't be on a website where both republican and democratic comments are shown.
 The same thing applies vice versa, <s>although there wouldn't be random posts calling it fake news.</s> It's unhealthy too, since you aren't ever being open-minded.
 To clarify, watch this video from Vox:<br>
   {% include youtube.html url="wZSRxfHMr5s" %}
 - "It's probably already too late"
   It's never too late to start taking action against something.
 You can't get your data back if it was already sold, so the best way to get revenge is to not give it any new data.
 - "I use a VPN so my data should be safe already"
   VPNs are only useful for additional privacy from Internet Service Providers or public Wi-Fi network accross non-secure HTTP connections.
 However, in no way do they keep your browser habits anonymous or add security.
-If the website you're visiting supports HTTPS (which is most of the web), your non-DNS traffic is safe regardless if you use a VPS.
-By using a VPS, all you're doing is shifting who can see it; from your ISP to the VPN company, which has no way to verify their "no logging" policy.
+If the website you're visiting supports HTTPS (which is most of the web), your non-DNS traffic is safe regardless if you use a VPN.
+By using a VPN, all you're doing is shifting who can see it; from your ISP to the VPN company, which has no way to verify their "no logging" policy.
 To explain this in a video form, feel free to watch Tom Scott's video:<br>
   {% include youtube.html url="WVDQEoe6ZWY" %}

 As we install new apps on our phones or browse new websites, keep note that you are being watched.
 Whether it's your IP address, EXIF data, cookies and much more, corporations are on a hunt to make you their extra dollar.
 The way to solve this is if you stop feeding them.
 Take a stand against your privacy.
 Keep yourself from the exposure of others.